fernandeslouro/blog/_posts/2020-02-03-detecting-green-rooftops-in-rotterdam.md

 This is the first in a series of two posts outlining some of my early work applying machine learning approaches to public policy problems.
 Each post will go over a separate project.
 You can also read the [second post](http://blog.louro.xyz/2020/02/05/hunting-for-illegal-swimming-pools) or a [pdf version](http://louro.xyz/ml-public-policy.pdf) complete with citations.

-On this first post, I'll briefly outline a project developed for the Municipality of Rotterdam, as part of the 2017 Data Science for Social Good fellowship, describing the approach taken.

 ***